waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls.
 - **Grass:** Walkable tiles where wild Pokémon can be encountered.
 - **Water:** Surfable tiles.
 To initiate SURF, I must be adjacent to a water tile and use the move from the party menu.
-Only Water-type Pokémon can use SURF in the field.
 - **Gates (`closed_gate`/`open_gate`/`gate_offscreen`):** `closed_gate` tiles are impassable. `open_gate` tiles are open and act as `ground`. `gate_offscreen` represents a gate whose state is unknown because it's not on screen.
 The state of these can be toggled by switches or other triggers.
 - **Ledges:** One-way only.
 Can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Spinner Tiles:** Force movement in a specific direction.
 Destinations must be mapped manually.